mdraheim/mdraheim.github.io/_posts/2023-09-03-rancher-devcluster-all-in-one.markdown

 {% endhighlight %}

 That is all.
 Initial startup will take a few minutes as rancher is pulling all the required images.
-But once that is done and you have set the admin password to something development friendly like, errm, admin, you can start deploying workloads.
+But once that is done and you have set the admin password to something development friendly like, errm *admin*, you can start deploying workloads.
 Or just marvel at the sight.
 Or go and impress some noobs.
 Or managers.

 ![rancher aio](/assets/images/20230903_01.png)